 “I am blessed and happy to be home mentally, and spiritually.
 I am determined to achieve our next goal which is social, educational, economical and infrastructure development in DR Congo and Africa.

 “I am the present, a gift to my people from the past here to reshape and influence the future”

 Many are called very few are chosen… I am chosen and I have chosen. – Tshakadi

 For more information, please contact:

 Yanik Noah <email@example.com>

 ABOUT NORTH KIVU, D.R.
-CONGO
+CONGO (from Wikipedia)

 North Kivu (French: Nord-Kivu) is a province bordering Lake Kivu in the eastern Democratic Republic of the Congo.
 Its capital is Goma.
 North Kivu was formerly a “sub-region” in the region of Kivu.